 As use of lung transplant (LT) becomes more common, pulmonologists should be aware of post-transplant dermatologic complications.
 In a recent pictorial review in CHEST, my colleagues and I describe the pathogenesis, epidemiological characteristics and clinical manifestations of dermatologic complications found in lung transplant recipients.
 Here I will focus on Kaposi sarcoma.

-KS are endothelial cell tumors often but not always associated with human herpes virus (HHV)-8.
-Upon immunosuppression, especially with calcineurin inhibitors, HHV-8 can reactivate, proliferate and produce KS.
+Kaposi sarcoma are endothelial cell tumors often but not always associated with human herpes virus (HHV)-8 and generally classified into four subtypes based on clinical circumstances.
+Upon immunosuppression, especially with calcineurin inhibitors, HHV-8 can reactivate, proliferate and produce Kaposi sarcoma.
 Viral transmission can also occur during transplant.
-Use of mammalian target of rapamycin (mTOR) inhibitors can reduce the incidence of KS.
+Use of mammalian target of rapamycin (mTOR) inhibitors can reduce the incidence of Kaposi sarcoma.

-KS macules, plaques and nodules typically involve the skin or mucosa and appear purplish, dark brown or reddish blue and bleed and ulcerate easily.
-Post-transplant KS is typically more diffuse.
+Kaposi sarcoma macules, plaques and nodules typically involve the skin or mucosa and appear purplish, dark brown or reddish blue and bleed and ulcerate easily.
+Post-transplant Kaposi sarcoma is typically more diffuse.

-KS can be disfiguring and cause lymphedema, pain and secondary infection.
+Kaposi sarcoma can be disfiguring.
+It can also cause lymphedema, pain and secondary infection.

 Donor screening for HHV-8 is important for seronegative transplant recipients, and mTOR inhibitors should be considered for seropositive recipients.
 I urge any transplant pulmonologist to incorporate counseling, treatment, education and referral to appropriate specialists into their post-transplant visits.
-Early treatment for suspicious lesions is crucial, especially in this population.
+Early treatment for suspicious lesions is of the utmost importance, especially in this population.